rascio/zattera/README.md

 `scripts/` folder contains scripts to start nodes/cluster and clients:

 - `start-node.sh`: Starts a node with the given parameters, support a simple counter and a KV store
-- `key-value.sh`: CLI to interact with the KV store
+- `kv-shell.sh`: CLI to interact with the KV store

 both support `-h` to show the help message.